 With BYOD, information takes precedence- it is the organization's information that is the liablity and not the underlying hardware.
 Loss or the uncontrolled leakage of data can have a huge business impact.
 IT departments can employ safeguards such as placing a thin client with suitable authentication on a smart-phone.
 This can be configured to allow employees to connect to the corporate network while preventing the removal of data.

-Another effective method of controlling data leakage and access to sensitive data on the device is sandboxing .
+Another effective method of controlling data leakage and best access to sensitive data on the device is sandboxing .
 This is possible through an application which when installed creates an encrypted area for data storage.
 This data can be shredded/ deleted if necessary and no other application can access this data area unless the corporate policy allows it.

 It is also essential that IT department retains the ability to secure, control and remotely erase corporate data on employee-owned devices in the event of a security breach, if the employee leaves or the device is lost or stolen.